prysmaticlabs/documentation/website/docs/advanced/proof-of-stake-devnet.md

 > "Consensus", "Execution", "the Merge", What does it all mean???

-Today, running an Ethereum node means simply installing a client such as [go-ethereum](https://github.com/ethereum/go-ethereum) and running a simple command to sync the chain.
-After the switch to proof-of-stake, running an "Ethereum node" will require **two components**:
+Today, running an Ethereum node require **two components**:

 1.  **execution client software** in charge of processing transactions and smart contracts.
-This is go-ethereum.
+Example of execution client softwares are: [geth](geth.ethereum.org), [besu](https://besu.hyperledger.org/), [erigon](https://github.com/ledgerwatch/erigon), [nethermind](https://nethermind.io/) or [reth](https://paradigmxyz.github.io/reth/).
 2.  **consensus client software** in charge of running the proof-of-stake logic.
 This tutorial will use the [Prysm](https://github.com/prysmaticlabs/prysm) implementation, which my team develops.

 Prysm is an open source, Go implementation of the Ethereum proof-of-stake protocol.
-It can be used to run a node+validator on mainnet and testnet environments with ease, and is highly configurable to meet users’ needs.
+It can be used to run a node+validator client on mainnet and testnet environments with ease, and is highly configurable to meet users’ needs.

 ## Easy setup using Docker